The Clear Edge

 The trajectory validation:

-She could accelerate by temporarily increasing Reserves allocation to 35% (reducing Growth allocation).
-Trade-off: slower growth experiments for faster reserve building.
-She chose to maintain 25% and hit the target in 32 weeks.
+She could have sped this up by temporarily increasing the Reserves allocation to 35% and reducing Growth, trading slower growth experiments for faster reserve building, but she chose to keep Reserves at 25% and hit the target in 32 weeks.

-Critical insight: The system isn’t broken if you haven’t hit 3-6 months yet.
-The system is working if reserves are growing consistently without being raided.
+Critical insight: the system is not broken just because you have not hit 3–6 months of reserves yet; the system is working if reserves keep growing steadily without being drained.

-Four proven methods to accelerate cash collection without losing clients.
+Four proven methods help you accelerate cash collection without losing clients.

 Move invoice clients to card payment with a discount incentive.

-Current state: Net-30 invoice terms = 37 days actual collection Target state: Card payment = 2 days collection Time saved: 35 days per payment
+Current state: Net-30 invoice terms mean 37 days to collect cash; target state is card payment with 2 days to collect, which saves 35 days per payment.

 ROI calculation: